Convert RTF to TEX

 Q: What is LaTeX and why is it used in academia?

-LaTeX is a document preparation system based on the TeX typesetting engine, designed for producing scientific and mathematical documents with professional quality.
-It's the standard in academia because it excels at typesetting complex equations, handles large documents (books, theses) effortlessly, provides consistent formatting, and produces publication-ready output.
-Most STEM journals (IEEE, ACM, Springer) require or prefer LaTeX submissions.
-Unlike Word processors, LaTeX separates content from formatting.
+A: LaTeX is a document preparation system built on the TeX typesetting engine, created by Donald Knuth.
+It's the standard in academia because it produces publication-quality output, excels at typesetting complex equations, handles large documents (books, theses) effortlessly, and provides consistent formatting.
+Most STEM journals (IEEE, ACM, Springer, Elsevier) require or prefer LaTeX submissions.
+Unlike WYSIWYG editors, LaTeX separates content from presentation.

 Q: How do I compile LaTeX documents?

-Install a LaTeX distribution: TeX Live (Linux/Mac), MiKTeX (Windows), or use Overleaf (online, no installation).
-To compile: run pdflatex yourfile.tex in terminal, or use an editor like TeXstudio that has a "Build" button.
-For documents with bibliography, run: pdflatex → bibtex → pdflatex → pdflatex.
-Modern editors automate this process.
-The output is a professional-quality PDF file.
+A: Install a LaTeX distribution: TeX Live (Linux/Mac), MiKTeX (Windows), or use Overleaf (online, no installation needed).
+To compile, run "pdflatex yourfile.tex" in the terminal, or use an editor like TeXstudio with a "Build" button.
+For documents with bibliography, the sequence is: pdflatex, bibtex, pdflatex, pdflatex.
+Modern editors and Overleaf automate this entire process.

 Q: What are LaTeX document classes?